HPE-isogai/rhel-common/common-settings.md

 hoge ALL=NOPASSWD: ALL
 ---
 ```
-1. set vi as a default command
+1. set vi as a default keymap
 `set -o vi`
 1. other packages
 - wget